 Registering a trademark is one of the most effective ways you can protect your name, brand and work.
 Regarding intellectual property protection, there’s not much that can beat registering a trademark correctly, yet many people struggle with the process on the intellectual property office website in the UK and end up turning to a lawyer even for simple applications.

 The below is a quick step by step guide with screenshots to registering a trademark on the Intellectual Property Office website .
 Remember, if you’re unsure about something and can’t find a satisfactory answer online, it’s best to consult a commercial solicitor or law firm and make sure your application is correct.

 Trademark Search (Name, Logo, Brand…)

 Now, if your name is taken in your relevant class, unfortunately, you’re probably not going to be able to use it, so if your starting out business wise it’s probably time to come up with a few other names/variations.
 Also remember that generic words considered general language would likely be rejected i.e. Water, yet Water Eco Services would be OK.

 Start the application process on the IPO/GOV site here.
 Click the green start now button.

 You will be asked if it’s you registering the trademark on behalf of yourself or a company and if you are an authorised person to do this.
 If you’re not a lawyer leave the current option selected and click next in the bottom right-hand corner.

 On the next page you can either click to enter your details or if you’ve filed a trademark before, retrieve your previous details using your e-mail address.
-(If you’re filling this in for the first time, make sure to use an address post where they can reach you at for communications/trademark certificates!
+(If you’re filling this in for the first time, make sure to use an postal address where they can reach you at for communications/trademark certificates!
 Not a generic PO box unless you have it forwarded.)
 Once you’ve filled in or retrieved your details click next.